rproskuryakov/rproskuryakov.github.io/content/about.md

 **Senior MLOps Engineer, December 2020 – July 2022, September 2023 – April 2024**

 * Conducted research on transferring vector search from a GPU cluster to Spark distributed computations on ~100 billions of embeddings.
-* Research on Feature Stores.
-Work on LLM applications.
 * Developed a Python package for flexible configuration and conducting experiments on text classification with neural networks.
-* Significantly improved results of the Dialog 2015 competition on aspect-based sentiment analysis as a part of the research task.
+* Significantly improved results of Dialog 2015 competition on aspect-based sentiment analysis as a part of the research task.
 * Developed an operator for K8S on Go in the AutoML project.
 * Optimized BERT performance with the use of the ONNX and heuristics.
 Increased the inference speed by 4 times.